Mind or Instinct: An Inquiry Concerning the Manifestation of Mind by the Lower Orders of Animals: Content

 Are ofttimes vanquished and thrown far behind.

-Feeley-Harnik notes that Anglo-American writers such as Morgan were influenced by Cowper's reflections on human–animal relations in much the same way that British readers engaged with the Romantic poets of the early nineteenth century.
+Feeley-Harnik notes that Morgan and other Anglo-American writers were influenced by Cowper's reflections on human-animal relations, as British readers had been by the Romantic poets of the early nineteenth century.
 (Note: Morgan and his wife are known to have owned a copy of The Works of Cowper and Thomson (1841), which includes these lines, and it remained in their household after their marriage in 1851.)

-Morgan then considers whether instinct and mind are distinct faculties or whether they reflect the same intellectual principle.
-He maintains that instinct is merely a descriptive label for animal intelligence, and that treating it as a separate force obscures inquiry.
-To investigate, he identifies four faculties—memory, abstraction, imagination, and reason—and argues that animals exhibit each to varying degrees, differing from humans in degree rather than in kind.
+Morgan asks whether instinct and mind are distinct faculties or whether they are names for the same intellectual principle.
+He argues that instinct is a descriptive label for animal intelligence, not a separate force.
+To support this claim, he identifies four faculties—memory, abstraction, imagination, and reason—and argues that animals exhibit each of them to varying degrees.
+In his view, humans and other animals differ in degree rather than in kind.

 Memory

-Morgan begins with animal memory, presenting cases such as bees returning to a food source after months, elephants recognizing former keepers after years, and pigeons navigating back to their lofts.
-From these he concludes that "instinct remembers", and that its operations are "identical, both in analysis and synthesis, with the phenomena of memory in the human mind."
+Morgan begins with animal memory, citing examples such as bees returning to a food source after months, elephants recognizing former keepers after years, and pigeons navigating back to their lofts.
+From these examples he concludes that "instinct remembers", and that its operations are "identical, both in analysis and synthesis, with the phenomena of memory in the human mind."

 Abstraction

-He next turns to abstraction, arguing that animals separate and compare different properties when choosing among alternatives.
-His chief example is the beaver's choice of a dam site, which he interprets as weighing depth, width, current, food, and materials.
-Foxes selecting burrows and birds choosing nesting sites are presented as further evidence of abstract consideration.
+Morgan next considers abstraction.
+He argues that animals separate and compare properties when choosing among alternatives.
+His main example is the beaver's choice of a dam site, which he interprets as involving consideration of depth, width, current, food, and building materials.
+He also cites foxes selecting burrows and birds choosing nesting sites as evidence of abstract consideration.

 Imagination

 On imagination, Morgan suggests that animals "fabricate images of things that have no existence".
-He points to playful behaviour in young animals, apparent dreaming in dogs, and migratory restlessness in birds as signs of imaginative projection.
-He also notes that both humans and animals appear to respond imaginatively to scenery and climate.
+He refers to playful behaviour in young animals, apparent dreaming in dogs, and migratory restlessness in birds as signs of imaginative projection.
+He also suggests that both humans and animals respond imaginatively to scenery and climate.

 Reason

-In his final section, devoted to animal reasoning, Morgan recounts anecdotes of dogs seeking medical help, foxes using deception, and cooperative labour among ants, marmots, and beavers.
+In the final section, on animal reasoning, Morgan gives anecdotes of dogs seeking medical help, foxes using deception, and cooperative labour among ants, marmots, and beavers.
 He interprets these as cases of "the adaptation of means to an end", showing planning, division of labour, and cause-and-effect reasoning.
-Training and domestication are further cited as evidence that animals learn through association and motivation, not through mechanical impulse.
+Training and domestication are also used as evidence that animals learn through association and motivation, rather than through mechanical impulse.